determined-ai/determined/docs/interfaces/tensorboard.rst

 See :func:`PyTorchTrialContext.get_tensorboard_writer()
 <determined.pytorch.PyTorchTrialContext.get_tensorboard_writer>`

-For a full-length example of using TensorBoard with PyTorch, check out the :download:`mnist-GAN model </examples/legacy/gan_mnist_pytorch.tgz>`.
+For a full-length example of using TensorBoard with PyTorch, check out the mnist-GAN model.

 **********************************
  TensorBoard Lifecycle Management